borglab/gtsam.org/build.md

 permalink: /build/
 ---

-To build GTSAM from source, clone or download the latest release from the [GTSAM GitHub repository](https://github.com/borglab/gtsam).
-The current stable release is 4.2, while the main development line is in pre-4.3 mode.
+To build GTSAM from source, clone or download the [GTSAM 4.3.0 release](https://github.com/borglab/gtsam/releases/tag/4.3.0).
+The `develop` branch contains changes intended for the next release and may include API changes.

 ## Quick Start